JSON vs XMLData FormatsJSON Tutorial

 JSON vs XML: A Comprehensive Comparison

-In the world of data exchange, JSON (JavaScript Object Notation) and XML (Extensible Markup Language) are two widely used formats.
-Both serve the purpose of structuring data for storage and communication, yet they differ significantly in design and usability.
-This blog explores their differences in terms of structure, readability, and use cases, helping you decide which format suits your needs.
+In the world of data exchange, JSON (JavaScript Object Notation) and XML (Extensible Markup Language) are two of the most widely used formats.
+Both serve the purpose of structuring data for storage and communication, yet they differ significantly in design, verbosity, and usability.

 1. Structure

-The structure of a data format determines how information is organized, parsed, and understood by humans and machines.
-JSON and XML take distinct approaches to structuring data.
+The structure of a data format determines how information is organized, parsed, and understood by both humans and machines.
+JSON and XML take very different approaches.

 1.1 JSON: Lightweight and Object-Oriented

-JSON uses a key-value pair system, which makes it resemble objects in programming languages like JavaScript.
-IIt includes basic elements like arrays, objects, strings, numbers, booleans, and null values .
-Here's an example:
+JSON uses a key-value pair system that closely resembles objects in programming languages like JavaScript.
+It supports six data types: strings, numbers, booleans, null, arrays, and objects.
+Here is an example:

 {